Updating the PVR80

 Select 'Transfer' -> 'Send File..' from the HyperTerminal menu.

-Use the 'Browse' button to navigate to the .bin file.
+Use the 'Browse' button to navigate to the .bin file which you extracted onto your desktop previously.

 Select '1K xmodem' as the protocol type and click 'Send'.